 The service allows for easy access to lubricating the rudder.
-The remote lube fitting is located under the aft removable floorboard in the Ski 200 and in the engine compartment in the Sport 200.
+The remote lube fitting is located under the engine box cover toward the port aft corner.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until slight resistance is felt.